 Differentiation is one of the important elements in the field of Calculus.
-It is the process to find derivatives of a function.
-Microsoft Excel has made our way easy to do differentiation for numerous functions instead of handwritten calculations.
-In this article, we will learn how to do differentiation in excel with some easy steps.
+It is the process of finding derivatives of a function.
+Excel has made our way easy to perform differentiation for numerous functions instead of handwritten calculations.
+In this article, we will learn how to do differentiation in Excel with some easy steps.
 Let’s see how it works.

 Definition of Differentiation